GoogleCloudPlatform/cloud-sql-proxy/README.md

 ```
 #### `-use_http_health_check`

-Enables HTTP health checks on /startup, /liveness, and /readiness endpoints.
-If
+Enables HTTP health checks for the proxy, including startup, liveness, and readiness probing.
-deployed on Kubernetes, the configuration file should specify the probes in use.
+Requires that you configure the Kubernetes container with HTTP probes.

 #### `-health_check_port=8090`